bodulic/CATS-rf/README.md

 `-E`: LAR extension penalty, default: 0.1

 Extension penalty `E` adjusts accuracy penalties assigned to LARs.
-Higher values of `E` increases the relative impact of LAR length on accuracy penalty.
+Higher values of `E` increase the relative impact of LAR length on accuracy penalty.

 ## Paired-end analysis options

 These options should only be supplied in paired-end mode.

-`-d`: Maximum distance from transcript ends for reads to be considered evidence of transcript end incompleteness or fragmentation (in bp), default: 40 bp
+`-d`: Maximum distance from transcript ends for reads to be considered evidence of transcript end incompleteness or fragmentation (in bp), default: 40

 Reads mapping to transcript ends are considered evidence for transcript end incompleteness or fragmentation.
 Parameter `d` controls the relative size of transcript end regions when identifying such reads.